vcupe/contribution-program/README.md

 ## Sign-up - License Agreement - (READ FIRST)
 Anyone who adds value to the Project in any form needs to sign up a Contribution License Agreement as the first step to become part of the project.
 To do that, please follow the steps described [here](https://github.com/bitDubai/contribution-program/tree/master/license-agreements/README.md)

-Now, after signing up,  you can follow the procedure below.
+Then, after signing up,  you can follow the procedure below.

 ## Casual Contributions